Taylor Washington is an Associate in the Entertainment group.

 During law school, Ms. Washington interned in the Enforcement Bureau at the Federal Communications Commission and in the Business and Legal Affairs department at Scripps Networks Interactive (now Discovery, Inc.), where she worked with counsel to structure and draft production and talent agreements.
 Prior to law school, Ms. Washington had extensive experience in the entertainment industry including jobs and internships with the Creative Artists Agency (CAA), the Recording Academy, Octagon, and Viacom.

-Ms. Washington is a member of the New York State Bar Association, Metropolitan Black Bar Association, and Hollywood Radio and Television Society.
+Ms. Washington is a member of the Hollywood Radio and Television Society Junior Board, New York State Bar Association, and Metropolitan Black Bar Association.

 She is admitted to practice in New York.